 - DA Direkt – is one of the largest insurance companies in Germany that offers great discounts.

 - AXA – one of the biggest insurance broker in Germany and Europe.
 AXA has inexpensive and extensive coverages for your car.
 You can create your personal insurance plan by adding the services you want.

-- Bavaria Direkt – provides online insurance for an affordable price.
+- Bavaria Direkt – provides online car insurance for an affordable price.

-- RV24 – RV24 is a German insurance company that also offer quite good and affordable car coverages online.
+- RV24 – also offers quite good and affordable car coverages online.